dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 I wanted to host the application somewhere for free.
 Luckily for me, Microsoft's Azure App Service has a free tier instance (SKU: F1) which allowed me to host my application free of charge! :heart: :smile:

-I deployed the application onto Azure App Service by using the [Azure command line interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/what-is-azure-cli).
+I deployed the application onto Azure App Service by using the [Azure command-line interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/what-is-azure-cli).
 It was super easy and involved the following steps:

 1. Install the Azure CLI.